 Looking at the 'behind the scenes' creation of a song - the recording and mixing a project - it's important to have the ability to break the song down sonically to evaluate everything that's happening.
 When we need to break things down, we are practising both critical and analytical listening techniques during this important phase of music production.
 We sat down with Audio Engineering Professional Rob Care to get his insight on the difference between Critical versus Analytical Listening.

 Let's take a further look into each technique and why they are different!

 Critical listening incorporates focusing on the technical aspects of the sound.
 Physical details of the music such as frequency response, dynamic range, tone, and how the instruments all blend together are all factors.

-For example, understanding that the frequency content in the kick drum recording can possibly conflict and cause disturbance with the bass guitar recording as a result of both instruments sharing a very similar space in the frequency spectrum, we are practicing critical listening.
+For example, understanding that the frequency content in the kick drum recording can possibly conflict and cause a disturbance with the bass guitar recording as a result of both instruments sharing a very similar space in the frequency spectrum, we are practising critical listening.

-For instance, an up-tempo rock song is going to give off a particular feel to the audience, whereas a softer acoustic ballad will portray a different feeling all together.
+For instance, an up-tempo rock song is going to give off a particular feel to the audience, whereas a softer acoustic ballad will portray a different feeling altogether.